Achievement objective S6-1

 - Poses

-investigative questions.
+investigative questions

-- Selects, uses and justifies
+- Selects, and, uses and justifies

 variables and their